corinnt/dripseq-peaks/README.md

 - check which tools OSCAR has with `module avail bed*` -> all but macs2
 - confirm Oscar will be able to use -x64 rosetta environment or that all the tools are already on Oscar  -> it won't, must make new w/ macs2
 - fix `TOOLS_PATH` variable in `rloop-peaks.sh`or delete if Oscar has Trimmomatic on path -> latter
+- swap DM6 reference genome for path in Oscar

 ## Use Instructions: